kamranayub/kamranayub.github.io/input/posts/2019-12-29-year-in-review-2020-goals.md

 **Professional**

 - ✅ Publish 1 Pluralsight course on Azure or TypeScript or React ~~by September~~
-  - I just published [Contributing to an Open Source Project on GitHub](tbd) a week before January!
+  - I just published [Contributing to an Open Source Project on GitHub](tbd) right before the new year!
 - ✅ [Publish 4 Pluralsight guides](/guides) on React & TypeScript by May
 - ✅ [Speak at NDC MN](https://www.youtube.com/watch?v=mIejhIX7ObE) on a TypeScript topic
 - ⛔ Publish 5 technical articles on the blog about Azure, TypeScript, or React